mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

 * `auto_scaling_disk_gb_enabled` - (Optional) Specifies whether disk auto-scaling is enabled.
 The default is true.
     - Set to `true` to enable disk auto-scaling.
     - Set to `false` to disable disk auto-scaling.
+* `auto_scaling_compute_enabled` - (Optional) Specifies whether cluster tier auto-scaling is enabled.
+The default is false.
+    - Set to `true` to enable cluster tier auto-scaling.
+If enabled, you must specify a value for `providerSettings.autoScaling.compute.maxInstanceSize`.
+    - Set to `false` to disable cluster tier auto-scaling.
+* `auto_scaling_compute_scale_down_enabled` - (Optional) Set to `true` to enable the cluster tier to scale down.
+This option is only available if `autoScaling.compute.enabled` is `true`.
+    - If this option is enabled, you must specify a value for `providerSettings.autoScaling.compute.minInstanceSize`

 * `backup_enabled` - (Optional) Legacy Option - Set to true to enable Atlas continuous backups for the cluster.